 The EIN establishes your business as a separate identity.
 Once that is done, you can apply for business loans and begin to develop a business credit score, which will expand your opportunity to attract financing in the future.

 The main purpose of an EIN is for tax filing.
 You will need to enter your EIN on certain tax forms, when you file your business tax returns, when you complete W-9 forms for clients, and when you complete any form that is related to payroll.
 Although a sole proprietor or single-member LLC can open a business bank account by using their social security number, most banks and credit unions prefer companies to have an EIN in order to establish credit.

 How Do You Apply for an EIN?

-Let Filenow simplify your EIN application process – when you use our quick and easy application process to file for an EIN, we will file the appropriate form(s) and submit it to the IRS electronically – you will receive your EIN via e-mail.
+Let Filenow simplify your Federal Tax ID/EIN obtainment—when you use our quick and easy application process to file for a Federal Tax ID, we file IRS Form SS-4 electronically, on your behalf—you will receive your EIN, ready for use, via e-mail within one business day.